rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 As we can see, there is no magic under the stop of uncompleted computation.
 The (virtual) threads owning the tasks are interrupted by the scope.
 As you might remember, [interruption (or canceling) is a cooperative mechanism in Java](https://rockthejvm.com/articles/the-ultimate-guide-to-java-virtual-threads/#the-scheduler-and-cooperative-scheduling).
 A thread is eligible for interruption if it calls a method that throws an `InterruptedException` exception or if it checks the interruption status of the thread.
 Luckily, almost any blocking operation in the JDK can be interrupted, so the interruption mechanism works well.
 However, creating a computation that can't be interrupted when dealing with CPU-intensive tasks is easy.

 Let's make an example.
-Imagine that we want to mine bitcoins while waiting for a user's repositories.
+Imagine we want to mine bitcoins while waiting for a user's repositories.
 We can implement the `mineBitcoins` method as follows:

 ```java
 record Bitcoin(String hash) {}